 With the flavors contributed by the barley, the balancing hops can also be cut to drive costs even lower.
 The result is a beer with an equal amount of alcohol but less flavor and aroma, making it seem watery when compared to other 100% barley pilsners.

-Though the breweries that produce these beers continue to call them pilsner, some have assigned a new style category to describe them – American Light.
+Though the breweries that produce these beers continue to call them Pilsner, some have assigned a new style category to describe the–American Light.